ErichZimmer/OpenSync/README.md

 ## Known Erratas
  - The RP2350 microcontroller has a known latching problem on GPIO inputs (errata 9).
 This is minimized by an 8k resistor.
-As such, external triggering should be limited around 1 MHz and >100ns pulse durations at peak operating frequency.
+As such, external triggering should be limited to around 1 MHz and >100ns pulse durations at peak operating frequency.
  - If two clock channels modify the same output channel, the clock channel with the highest priority will modify that output channel.
  - If a pulse sequence is longer than the clock trigger rate, the system will become unstable.
  - If all output channels are used at once and for long pulse durations, the system will become unstable due to exceeding the capabilities of the internal capacitor bank.